koihin/diceandgames/content/post/rtz-missions.md

 ### Deployment
 Attacker units enter board from the blue edge.
 Defender enter the board from the red edge.
 Standard deployment rules apply (but can be modified as required by the story).

+Due to the environmental challenges of Zverograd, Airborne Units cannot deploy within Range 2 of the enemy deployment zone.

 ### Terrain
 The board has 4 buildings as their main features.
 The 2 Objectives can be either open space or terrain pieces that provide Cover but should not block Line of Sight nor prevent Vehicles from entering or passing through.